mjhito/sbom-admission-policy-demo/README.md

 **Other Cybersecurity Regulations:** Similar regulations (e.g., Executive Order 14028 in the U.S.) require the adoption of SBOMs to improve software supply chain security.

+## Why Should I integrate SBOMs into your container deployment pipeline/enforce SBOMs via policy?

 By integrating SBOMs into your Kubernetes deployment pipeline, you not only ensure that each image has passed critical security checks, but also provide auditable evidence that your organization adheres to compliance standards.
 This ensures that vulnerabilities are identified before deployment, protecting against attacks and fulfilling reporting requirements during security audits.

 Using policy enforcement tools like Gatekeeper and Ratify enables automated compliance checks, ensuring that non-compliant images (those without SBOMs or with unresolved vulnerabilities) are not deployed.
 This setup supports both real-time compliance enforcement and audit-readiness, making it easier to demonstrate adherence to regulatory frameworks during audits and reviews.